TommasoBorzone/android_ros_app/README.md

 - Hence, before to clone the repo and compile (either with catkin or android studio), one need to be sure to follow the steps at http://wiki.ros.org/android/kinetic/Android%20Studio/Download to configure android studio and then the steps at http://wiki.ros.org/android/Tutorials/kinetic/Installation%20-%20ROS%20Development%20Environment to download and compile in the Home folder the android_core_components workspace.
 - The build.gradle is configure such that the name of other subproject like android_ros_app_component should always start by "android_"
 - The build.gradle is configure such that the name of other subproject like android_ros_app_component should always start by "android_".
+- Always check the build.gradle file to be sure that you implement all the poackage used in the app (e.g. ROS messages and services, libraries, other rosjava packages).

 # Known Issue
 The workspace has to be built several times because the genjava for the ros messages does not work the first time.